Best Hikes in Norway: Why Hiking in Lysefjord Rocks?

 4. Respect nature as well as others on the way!
 Nature is best consumed in silence, and with open eyes, not through the loud exchange of screams.

 5. Do not overestimate yourself!
-After a long hike, take a breath, eat some snack, drink some water, and only then approach the edge of the rock!
-The view will not run away, while your sense of balance might get easily challenged if tired!
+After a long hike, take a breath, eat a snack, drink some water, and only then approach the edge of the rock!
+The view will not run away, while your sense of balance may get easily challenged if tired.

 Did you like this article?